indieSoftware/Navigator/Sources/NavigatorUI/Documentation.docc/Advanced/ProvidedDestinations.md

     ProfileDestinations.addressEntry // only one view, so no switch needed }
 ```
 This makes it much, much easier to create modular applications that minimizes the known dependencies between modules.
-Shared dependencies for common cases, and custom external dependencies when and where needed.
+Use shared dependencies for common cases, and custom external dependencies when and where needed.

 The alternative is for module A to import module B and vice-versa... and that tends to eliminate most the benefits we gained from modularization in the first place.